maxonthegit/PPspliT/README.md

 ## Building
 As PPspliT is implemented as a VBA macro inside PowerPoint, there is no true _build_ procedure.
-However, you may have reasons to repackage it in the form of a redistributable installer.
+The source code is embedded in PowerPoint binary files that are saved as native PowerPoint add-ins: this is also the reason why changes are tracked in a separate file ([PPspliT-source.txt](PPspliT-source.txt)). \
+The only step that requires _building_ is the generation of distributable installers.

 ### Prerequisites
 * Windows